Denver museum to return looted relics to Cambodia after U.S. moves to seize them

 “We continue to gather extensive evidence of the looting of our treasures, and improper possession of them by others,” Sackona said.
 “We encourage museums and private collectors with Khmer cultural properties to reach out to the ministry to share provenance documentation and to move toward voluntary repatriation of our Cambodian treasures.”

 Politzer and Woodman are reporters with the International Consortium of Investigative Journalists.
-The Post’s Peter Whoriskey contributed to this story.
+The Post’s Peter Whoriskey contributed to this report.